-In terms of energy-related emissions, a number of projects and initiatives resulted in a significant reduction in 2016/17.
+In terms of energy related emissions, a number of projects and initiatives resulted in a significant reduction in 2016/17.
 Scope 1 emissions (principally from natural gas use) were down just over 1% but Scope 2 emissions (principally from grid electricity) fell by 17.6%.
 While the latter was aided by a favourable shift in emissions factors, it also reflected considerable work to identify and implement energy savings projects.
 This included, as an example, optimisation of the efficiency of the University's Combined Heat & Power plant.

 A substantial decrease in Scope 3 emissions (20.2%) was also identified, which relates in large part to business travel.
 While that Scope 3 data is inherently less reliable than Scope 1 and 2 (with sampling and other caveats meaning it is, in effect, a best estimate), this reflects a positive development in the face of continued efforts to enhance international profile and develop overseas ventures.
-Elsewhere in the Scope 3 return, it is also notable that a collaborative procurement exercise with Robert Gordon University (RGU) has transformed how the University's non-recyclable waste is treated (Case Study 5).
+Elsewhere in the Scope 3 return, it is also notable that a collaborative procurement exercise with Robert Gordon University (RGU) has transformed how the University's non-recyclable waste is treated (i.e. it is now segregated prior to being used in energy recovery rather than landfilled).
+This has resulted in a reduction of some 150 tonnes and this will reduce yet further with a full year of data in 2017/18.